victorolivo/PlayasLimpiasMobileApp/README.md

 # Playas Limpias Mobile Application

 Mobile application with Xamarin.Forms.
-The project is a "Beach Rescue app", anyone with the app can report a coastline in need, and create events to gather volunteers and rescue said area.
-(Trash cleanup from natural resources mainly).
-This project was part of my MSSA project#2: 'Playas Limpias Mobile App'
+The project is a "Beach Rescue app", anyone with the app can report a coastline in need, and create events to gather volunteers and rescue said area (Trash cleanup).
-Dove into mobile development this time.
-I really enjoyed and learned a lot making this project.

 # Idea Origin